-Smoke has filled in the Howe Sound almost to the brim.
-A small marine layer of cooler, denser air prevailed for a while throughout the forest, no doubt made possible by the insulation of the hemlock, cedar, and fir canopy.
+Smoke fills in the Howe Sound almost to the brim.
+A small marine layer of cooler, denser air prevails for a while throughout the forest, but the overbearing haze eventually wins out.

 Tales come to us of thicker smoke up high on the wall, reminding us to stay put under our evergreen umbrella and wait it out.
 Mornings are cool enough.